jaymeliao/Note-Git/README.md

 `git fetch --prune`

 The --prune option removes any remote-tracking branches that no longer exist on the remote.
 This should update your local repository with the current state of the remote branches.

+Once all changes are reviewed and approved, you can choose to merge the pull request to integrate the changes into the target branch or close the pull request if the changes are no longer needed or if there are issues that need to be addressed.